camunda/blog.camunda.org/content/post/2017/05/camunda-modeler-018-released.md

 ## Other Improvements

-In BPMN and DMN modeling we have included in a number of minor improvements and bug fixes.
+In BPMN and DMN modeling we have included a number of minor improvements and bug fixes.

 ## What's next?